MCUdude/MajorCore/avr/libraries/SD/README.txt

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This version is modified for compatibility with "8051core" (Changes to Sd2PinMap.h)
+This version is modified for compatibility with MajorCore (Changes to Sd2PinMap.h)